grokuku/ComfyUI-Holaf-Utilities/README.md

 ### ✅ Completed Features (Selection)

+*   `✅` **Unsaved Changes Warning on Export:** The editor now prompts the user to save or discard changes before exporting an edited image, preventing accidental data loss.
 *   `✅` **UI Bug Squashing Spree:** Corrected bugs related to editor visibility, unresponsive filter buttons, and filter label positioning for a cleaner, more reliable interface.
 *   `✅` **State-Driven Architecture:** Major frontend refactor to use a central state manager, resulting in a highly responsive UI where filter changes are instant.
 *   `✅` **Non-Blocking Toast Notifications:** Replaced blocking `alert()` and `confirm()` dialogs with a non-blocking, auto-hiding toast notification system.